In the past, in August 2016, I visited Huntington Castle in Clonegal, County Carlow.

 There are some noteable structures inside the building, as Robert O’Byrne notes.
 “The drawing room has 18th century classical plaster panelled walls beneath a 19th century Perpendicular-Gothic ceiling.
 Some passages on the ground floor retain their original oak panelling, a number of bedrooms above being panelled in painted pine.
 The dining room has an immense granite chimneypiece bearing the date 1625, while those in other rooms are clearly from a century later.”

 Another drawing room is hung with tapestry, which would have kept the residents a bit warmer in winter.
-There are beautiful stuccoed ceilings, which you can see on the website.
+There are beautiful stuccoed ceilings, which you can see on the website, and a deep bay window with Gothic arches in the bars of the window.

 Turtle Bunbury has a video of the Fellowship of Isis on his website !
 You can get a flavour of what their rituals were like initially.
 Perhaps they are similar today.
 The religion celebrates the Divine Feminine.

-After a tour of the castle, we then went to the back garden.
-According to its website,
+After a tour of the castle, we then went to the back garden, coming out from the basement by a door under the stone balcony.
+According to its website:

 After the garden, we needed a rest in the Cafe.